capaj/react-promise/README.md

-# react-promise
+# react-async
-a react.js component for general promise
+a react.js component for general promise- no need for statefull component just to render a value hidden behind a promise